equinor/terraform-azurerm-sql/README.md

-# Azure SQL Terraform module
+# terraform-azurerm-sql

-Terraform module which creates an Azure SQL Server with Azure AD administrator, server-level auditing and vulnerability assessment.
+Terraform module which creates an Azure SQL Server.